 Fast assembly with few tripping hazards

 The structure of these light tent is quite simple.
 If you do not separate the parts for weight distribution, you can pack or roll out the tent skin with inner tent in one piece.
 You must pay attention to the ends of the poles, as both poles can only be pushed in one direction at a time.
 Actually self-explanatory.
-The long ridge pole is slightly angled at the end to support the tent tunnel at the foot end to the ground.
+The long ridge pole of the Taurus tent is slightly angled at the end to support the tent tunnel at the foot end to the ground.
 Only the crossing point is a bit tricky (arch over or under?), but after a practice setup you know what to do.

 Materials for the canvas, inner tent and poles